Joe Thewlis: Football career

 Thewlis played mostly for the reserves of Everton and Newcastle United, as well as for North Shields and Spennymoor United.

 Personal life

 Thewlis was married for 34 years before separating from his wife.
-They had two children.
+They had two children, including broadcaster Dawn Thewlis.
 His nephew, Michael Thewlis, also played Minor counties and List A cricket for Northumberland.
 Thewlis died in Newcastle upon Tyne on 24 November 2010, following a battle with cancer.